-Most folks can tell they have a flat tire immediately.
-There will be some sort of physical bumping or thumping, followed soon after by a noticeable change in steering and handling, and not for the better.
-After the air escapes the tire, the only thing between the road and the wheel rim is a relatively thin piece of rubber.
+How can you tell your tire is flat?
+There’s usually some sort of bumping or thumping, followed soon after by a noticeable change in steering and handling, and not for the better.
+After the air escapes the tire, the only thing between the road and the wheel rim is a thin piece of rubber.
 You’ll feel the difference, especially if it’s one of the front tires that’s flat.
 You may hear a flapping noise or notice the steering wheel pulling hard to one side.

 Once you realize you have a flat, don’t panic.
-Put on your emergency flashers.
-Slow down, and try to get off the road.
-If there’s no parking lot nearby, pull off onto the right shoulder as far as possible.
-You also can use the left side in certain freeway situations.
-(For example, if there’s a safe median area in the center of a divided highway, and you’d otherwise have to cross traffic to get to the right shoulder.)
-But most experts don’t recommend driving on a flat tire for very long.
-So, as a general rule, don’t try to keep going and reach the next exit on a flat.
+Put on your emergency flashers, slow down and try to get off the road safely.
+If there’s not a parking lot nearby, pull off onto the right shoulder as far as possible.
+You can also use the left shoulder in certain freeway situations – for example, if there’s a safe median area in the center of a divided highway.
+Don’t go far, though: Most experts don’t recommend driving on a flat tire for very long.

 Should I Try Fixing a Flat Tire Myself?

 We don’t recommend the DIY approach to most flat-tire situations unless you can park safely away from traffic and are relatively confident in your wrenching skills.
-If you absolutely must try changing a tire yourself, follow the instructions in your owner’s manual carefully.
+If you absolutely must change a tire yourself, follow the instructions in your owner’s manual carefully.